MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 ### Pop-ups or redirected websites aren’t loading in IE mode or in Internet Explorer 11

-Even after configuring IE mode, certain websites, especially websites that spawn a new window or a site that gets redirected may not render in IE mode or open in Internet Explorer 11.
+Even after configuring IE mode, certain websites, especially websites that create a new window or a site that gets redirected may not render in IE mode or open in Internet Explorer 11.

 For this kind of redirected website, you can make use of the `allow-redirect="true"` in the site list configuration.
 For more information, see [Updated schema elements](/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-2-guidance#updated-schema-elements).

 ### Websites aren’t loading in IE mode when you launch Microsoft Edge for the first time

 Microsoft Edge needs to download the IE mode site list before it can apply IE mode settings.
 This process may not finish when the browser is starts.
 We have a policy that can force the loading of the site list before a website is loaded.
-For more information, see the[DelayNavigationsForInitialSiteListDownload](/deployedge/microsoft-edge-policies#delaynavigationsforinitialsitelistdownload) policy.
+For more information, see the [DelayNavigationsForInitialSiteListDownload](/deployedge/microsoft-edge-policies#delaynavigationsforinitialsitelistdownload) policy.

 ### You’re unable to open files or pages that are located using file:// URLs in Microsoft Edge